 W,H/Matures 13-17/Height 4-6'/Harvest 0-4/Yield grain 6-26, dry biomass 26-158/Spacing 12"

-How do I choose?
-Gardeners in areas where nigths are warm in summer should start with Redhead.
-If you get summer rain, Temuko and Redhead are both adpated to moister climates.
+HOW DO I CHOOSE?
+Gardeners in areas where nights are warm in the summer should start with Temuko or Redhead. if you get summer rain, Temuko and Redhead are both adapted to moister climates.
 (Temuko is being grown in Ireland and Redhead in Oregon.)
-If your summer nights are below 68 or so, and you summers faily dry, you can grow any of our varieties.
+If your summer nights are below 75 and your summers are fairly dry, you can grow any of our varieties.
 Pick the height, earliness, and color you prefer.
-Kaslala is multicolored and very rich/nutty/earthy tasting.
-Temuko and Biobio taste extremely mild, like rice.
+Temuko and Biobio tastes extremely mild, like rice.
+Black Quinoa has a deeper, nutty, earthier flavor.
 Most of the rest are golden in color, with medium-nutty flavors.
-We have arranged the varieties by height and earliness--smallest and earliest first.
-Generally speaking, the larger, later varities are the highest yielding.
+Usually, the larger, later varieties are the highest yielding.
 They also give lots of compost material.
-Note: days to maturity are with cold nights (nights averaging 50-58 all summer).
-Your may be less.